 All of the active target members of the “Workteam”, Bob and Charlie, will hear a tone to announce the incoming group call.
 A visual indicator (along with Caller ID of the originator) will be provided to Bob and Charlie to indicate that this is a Group Call verses a Private Call.
 Each member of the talk group will be able to respond and participate in the call using the previously outlined method for Private Call.
-PoC subscribers will not be able to participate in more than one group call at a time.
+PoC Users will not be able to participate in more than one group call at a time.
 The group call will continue with the “Workteam” as long as two or more members are engaged in the call.
 As soon as only one member exists on the call, or no group activity is detected, the “Workteam” group call session is terminated.

 Alternative Flow